scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 PyMC3 is leveraging Theano to implement automatic differentiation whereas Stan on its own algorithm.
 Practitioners report that PyMC3 is easier to get started with (hence, more suitable for prototyping), while Stan is more robust (hence, more suitable for production).
-For example see Prophet time series packages by Facebook implemented with Stan.
+For example, Prophet [#]_ is a timeseries forecasting package by Facebook implemented with Stan.
 Indeed, there is a rich ecosystem of packages built on top of Stan.
 However, most of these are available in R only.
 Most of RStan derived packages follow pre-existing conventions to ease the transition of researchers who